City-of-Helsinki/mlops-template/README.md

 We want to keep our code, documentation and results together, seamlessly.
 That's why we use jypyter notebooks as the core of our development.

-The notebooks are enhanced `nbdev` to export code to modules, create doc pages, run tests etc.
+The notebooks are enhanced `nbdev` to export code to modules, create doc pages, run tests, handle notebook version control etc.
 In addition, the notebooks can be parameterized with `papermill` and piped with `snakemake` for automated use.

 Some reasoning for those who are not yet convinced: